Resummation of infrared logarithms in de Sitter space via Dyson-Schwinger equations: the ladder-rainbow approximation: Dyson--Schwinger equations

 where $\nu_{\pm}=\dfrac{1}{2}\left(1\pm\sqrt{9-\frac{4 m^2_{\textrm{dyn}}}{H^2}}\right)$ and $\mathcal{H}_z=\sum_{k=1}^\infty \left(\dfrac{1}{k}-\dfrac{1}{k+z} \right)$ is the harmonic number function.
 For small $\lambda$ the solution behaves like

 in agreement with \cite{Starobinsky:1994is,Serreau:2011gt} and numerous other works.

 Several comments are in order.
 First, the resummed two--point function behaves now like a massive one and decay in the IR.
+This is our first result.
 Second, the dynamically generated mass $m^2_{\textrm{dyn}}$ vanishes in the flat spacetime limit ($H\to 0$) as expected.
-Finally, and perhaps the most important commentary concerning the dynamical mass generation: the actual result depends on how one defines the coincidence limit $G(x,x)$, which in turn strongly depends on the renormalization prescription.
+Finally, and perhaps the most important commentary concerning the dynamical mass generation: the actual result depends on how one defines the coincidence limit $G(x,x)$.
 This is already a non-trivial question in flat space, even if physically sound arguments strongly suggest that the tadpole diagram vanishes and no dynamical mass generation is possible.
-The situation in de Sitter is at least as intricate, as the results strongly depend on the renormalization scheme (see appendix C of \cite{Marolf:2010cd} and the recent detailed analysis in \cite{Nacir:2013xca}).
+The situation in de Sitter is at least as intricate (see appendix C of \cite{Marolf:2010cd} and the recent detailed analysis in \cite{Nacir:2013xca}).

-We close this section by noting that in the literature, the gap equation is only obtained for small mass and coupling.
+We close this section by noting that in the literature, the gap equation is only obtained for small masses and coupling.
 On the contrary, we have obtained its general form.
 As a consequence, we are also able to study its solution in the strong coupling regime, $\lambda\to \infty$.
 Interestingly, we find in this limit that $m^2_{\textrm{dyn}}\to 2H^2$, which corresponds to the conformally invariant field, whose two--point function simply reduces to $\left[16\pi^2 (1-z)\right]^{-1}$.
 To our knowledge, this strong coupling limit has not been given before and the precise meaning of the appearance of the conformal field is yet unclear to us.

-\subsection{Non-local approximation: ladder-rainbow}
+\subsection{Non-local approximation: Ladder-Rainbow}

 From now on we will discard eventual local contributions to the self-energy and concentrate on the non-local ones.
 First, let us analyze the Dyson--Schwinger equations for our purposes in some detail.